Do you know an Amazon affiliate – or have you heard of anybody – who has gotten banned from Amazon Associates Program?

 5. Amazon Pricing Display Guidelines

-You can NEVER display pricing information for Amazon products on pages that link to Amazon using your affiliate tag – EXCEPT when accessing actual current prices directly from the Amazon API.
+Amazon Associates can NEVER display pricing information for Amazon products on pages that link to Amazon using your Amazon affiliate tag – EXCEPT when accessing actual current prices directly from the Amazon API.
 This is another really common mistake that beginners make.
 The reason Amazon doesn’t allow this is quite simple to understand.
 Say you write a review post and publish a certain price for an item.
 Well… prices on Amazon change constantly!
 If one of your readers expects a certain price based on what you published on your site – then they get to Amazon and see a different price… this can be considered a form of false advertising.

-There are a few easy ways to get around this.
+There are a few easy ways for Amazon Associates to get around this.
 One is to place a text link that says something like – Check Current Price on Amazon.
 An even better strategy is to place that text inside a beautiful and enticing CTA button (super easy to create with AmaLinks Pro!).
 Another cool option that AmaLinks Pro offers is something we call Showcase Boxes – which are essentially product information boxes.
 These have the option to display the current pricing, pulled directly from the Amazon API, right on your WordPress post or page!
 The price automatically updates when prices on Amazon are updated.

 Q & A with an Amazon Representative